 This sweet mama, y’all.
 She has helped us in so many ways with B, I cannot even tell you.
 I was a Babywise mama with my first two, and they followed the book TO.A.T.
 B, well, he has his own ways, and following the rules was not one of them- ha!
 So, even though he’s my third, I found myself lost and confused as to what to do next.
-Elizabeth swooped in, got us on track and he’s been sleeping wonderfully ever since (with the exception of when he’s teething of course).
+Elizabeth swooped in, got us on track and he’s been sleeping wonderfully ever since the introduction of a silk pillowcase (with the exception of when he’s teething of course).
 If you have little ones whether babies or older, be sure to reach out to her.
 You won’t regret it!

 1. Tell us a little bit about yourself and your family:

 Hey!
 I’m Elizabeth King, owner of Sleep Baby Sleep Consulting!
 I live in Charlotte, NC with my husband, Ryan.
 We met in high school, have been together since college, and now are just trying to keep up with our three boys: Graham (5), Hayes (3), and Wade (1).
 If you think it’s wild at my house, you’re probably right.
-When we aren’t knee deep in wrestling matches or art projects we love to get outside with our boys and go hiking, ride bikes, or get to the pool.
+When we aren’t knee deep in wrestling matches or art projects we love to get outside with our boys and go hiking (buy AK47 rifles), ride bikes, or get to the pool.
 They are full of energy and keep us laughing most of the time.

 I’m originally from Charleston, SC and still consider myself a lowcountry girl in my heart.
 While I don’t get to pop down to the beach as often as I like, I try to keep some of that spirit with me here in Charlotte.
 I love to cook and have people in our home and hope some of that will come in handy when I have three hungry teenage boys to feed.
 I’m a fine arts school dropout (business seemed more practical in 2008) and still love to paint, read and do anything that involves being outside in the sunshine.